nautobot/nautobot-app-golden-config/docs/navigating-compliance-json.md

 ## Caveats
 - Must have a `Platform` created specifically for the feature.
 - Both the compliance `feature` and `rule` need to be unique for the JSON `config-type`.
-- When creating `Compliance Rules` with the config type of JSON, the `config to match` field is not used but must have bogus data in order to save to the DB.
+- When creating `Compliance Rules` with the config type of JSON, the `config to match` field is not used it should be left blank.
 - Does **NOT** use Git repositories for backup and intended configurations.
 - Mixing/Matching CLI and JSON compliance rules is **NOT** supported.
 A device should only have compliance rules from one or the other, and it is up to the operator to enforce.